Getting Started with OPEA¶

 Code generation, from enabling non-programmers to generate code to improving productivity with code completion of complex applications.
 CodeGen

-Make your applications more flexible by porting to different languages.
+Make applications more flexible by porting to different languages.
 CodeTrans

 Create summaries of news articles, research papers, technical documents, etc. to streamline content systems.
 DocSum